matsimitsu/matsimitsu.com-legacy/source/trips/central-asia-2019/day-eight.html.md

 ![DSC09924.jpg](https://d3khpbv2gxh34v.cloudfront.net/r/central-asia-2019/day-eight/DSC09924.jpg "1.5")

-[location: ]
+[location: Bukhara 1, Kogon, Uzbekistan]

 Near the station was an old palace, build for a king that never moved in so it was repurposed as a train station.
 It's surrounded by the obligatury Soviet era fun-fare.
+The Bukhara-1 train station is not actually located in Bukhara, but in a town near the city called Kogon.
+Bukhara-2 is a train station that _is_ located in the city, but is freight only.

 ![DSC09953.jpg](https://d3khpbv2gxh34v.cloudfront.net/r/central-asia-2019/day-eight/DSC09953.jpg "1.5")